How To Test Zinc Levels At Home

 A commonly overlooked reason for poor zinc levels in the body, is that you are just not digesting your foods as well as you should.
 If you have a leaky gut or poor stomach acid production, it is likely you are deficient in several nutrients.

 Zinc is also extremely important for healing and sealing the gut.
-So if you are deficient, it becomes a viscious cycle of inflammation and the gut lining will never heal.
+So if you are deficient, it becomes a viscous cycle of inflammation and the gut lining will never heal.

 Medications that damage the gut or inhibit stomach acid production can be another overlooked factor in poor zinc levels.
 Most prescribing doctors are unfamiliar with the long-term ramifications of these medications and how they deplete key nutrients and cause a number of health problems.

-If you currently use or have a history of using things like prescription antibiotics, NSAIDS (Tylenol, ibuprofen, etc.), proton pump inhibitors, or antacids; you will definitely want to take additional steps to support digestion.
+If you currently use or have a history of using things like prescription antibiotics, NSAIDs (asprin, ibuprofen, naproxen etc.), proton pump inhibitors, or antacids; you will definitely want to take additional steps to support digestion.

 Poor Diet & Blood Sugar Imbalance